-- 1. THAT in the first instance, monitoring of consented activities at Central landfill in the 2019-2020 year be amended from that undertaken in 2018-2019, by putting the groundwater and weather station verification monitoring into abeyance, and reducing the surface water sampling frequency and range of parameters determined. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Central landfill in the 2020-2021 year continue at the same level as in 2019-2020 - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.